 Central Machinery 8 in.
 5 Speed Bench Drill Press

-This bench-top drill press from Harbor Freight will set you back about $70.
-It’s made for bolting onto a workbench or other waist-height work station.
+It's made for bolting onto a workbench or other waist-height workstation.
 I made a modular drill press stand for mine with a couple of built-in shelves.

-The table measures a mere 6-1/4 in. x 6-1/8 in, which limits the size the piece you can drill into.
-That’s no big deal though, because this drill press isn’t intended for large parts anyway!
+The table measures a mere 6-¼ in. x 6-⅛ in, which limits the size of the piece you can drill into.
+That's no big deal though because this drill press isn't intended for large parts anyway!

 The quill (the part that makes the spindle and drill bit move up and down) movement is smooth, but the quill lock and depth gauge is kind of cheap and flimsy.
 I wouldn't expect anyone to make precise depth cuts with this drill press anyway, so it shouldn't be a big deal.